dobrishinov/PowerLinkESP/README.md

 ## Usage

-1. **Accessing the User Interface:**
+**Accessing the User Interface:**

 - Connect the Wemos D1 mini to your local network and obtain its IP address.
 - Open a web browser and enter the IP address of the Wemos D1 mini to access the user interface.

-1. **Optimizing Performance:**

 - Explore the intuitive user interface to monitor real-time data from the bench power supply.
 - Utilize interactive charts and export functionality to analyze historical data.
 - Customize network settings and configuration options as needed.

 ## Contributing

-We welcome contributions from the community to further enhance the functionality and usability of PowerLinkESP.
-Whether you're a seasoned developer or a passionate enthusiast, your contributions are invaluable to our shared success.
-Feel free to explore our repository, open issues, submit pull requests, or engage in discussions to contribute to the ongoing development efforts.
+Contributions from the community is welcome!
+I'll be happy for further enhance the functionality and usability of PowerLinkESP.
+Whether you're a seasoned developer or a passionate enthusiast, your contributions are invaluable to shared success.
+Feel free to explore the repository, open issues, submit pull requests, or engage in discussions to contribute to the ongoing development efforts.

 ## License